 Paying for adaptations to your home

-In certain circumstances, local authorities may help to fund adaptations to enable disabled people to continue living at home.
-In this article we explain what kinds of local authority funding are available.
-However, if you don't qualify for support from a local authority or another state agency, you'll have to pay for adaptations yourself.
-Read our article about self-funding home adaptations for help with this.
+However, if you don’t qualify for support from a local authority or another state agency, you’ll usually have to pay for adaptations yourself.
+Read our article about self-funding home adaptations for more help with this.

 What local authority funding is available?

 Minor and major adaptations are funded in different ways by local authorities.

 Wherever you live, the first step is to get a needs assessment because local authorities will only fund adaptations they have deemed necessary.
 During the assessment an occupational therapist will visit your home to see what adaptations might help you to continue living there independently.

 Following the assessment, you will be given a care plan that explains the recommendations about the adaptations you need.

 - If the care plan says that you need professional care support as well as home adaptations, then you will have the option of having a full financial assessment.